Ansel Wong: Biography

 Ansel Wong was born in 1945 in San Fernando, Trinidad and Tobago, where he went to San Fernando Boy's Government School (1953–58) and Naparima College (1958–64).
 He moved to the UK in 1965 to read English and American Studies at Hull University, leaving in 1968.
-He went on to do a postgraduate certificate in education, attending the Institute of Education at the University of London, and Brunel University, and later working as a teacher, as well as becoming involved in various black British arts and radical political organisations and campaigns.
+He went on to do a postgraduate certificate in education, attending the Institute of Education at the University of London, and Brunel University, and later working as a teacher, as well as becoming involved in various black British arts and radical political organisations and campaigns, among which was the Black Liberation Front, founded in 1971, whose newspaper Grassroots he edited under the pseudonym "Ade Kimathi".

-In the early 1970s Wong chaired the West Indian Students Union (based at the West Indian Students' Centre in London's Earls Court), addressing the issues of black people in the UK, and he edited a number of their publications and contributed articles.
+In the early 1970s, Wong chaired the West Indian Students Union (based at the West Indian Students' Centre in London's Earls Court), addressing the issues of black people in the UK, and he edited a number of their publications and contributed articles.
 He also ran an arts organisation, as he described in his own words:"I used my arts background – in Trinidad I was in a drama group and was a ballet dancer – to set up a group called the Black Arts Workshop to show young British-born black people how theatre can be used to articulate their experiences and to speak meaningfully to the young people coming up who were not exposed to black art and black theatre.

 My mentors at the time were some of the major Caribbean writers like Andrew Salkey, John La Rose and Eddie Brathwaite, who were members of the Caribbean Artists Movement (CAM).
 CAM met at the West Indian Students Centre."

-From 1974 to 1976 Wong was the founding Education Co-ordinator of the Ahfiwe School, the first black supplementary school that was funded by the Inner London Education Authority.
+From 1974 to 1976, Wong was the founding Education Co-ordinator of the Ahfiwe School, the first black supplementary school that was funded by the Inner London Education Authority.